from agricultural producer to energy producer.

 - utilize the biogas and its energy through a combined heat and gas engine to reduce your electricity bill,

-- and / or direct burn the biogas in a boiler to replace fuel oil / gasoline or propane / LPG,
+- and / or directly burn the biogas in an industrial boiler to replace fuel oil / gasoline or propane / LPG,

 - produce a nutrient-rich fertilizer; thanks to complete tracing of the inputs the digestate material is clean, this no leachate.